napassorn29/closeloop_manipulator_toolbox/README.md

   Plot bar linkage of the input bar and joint including the angle at the user defined in order to display the image
   - q(float): The input angle of the input joint (between Fixlink and Inputlink), the 4-bar linkage has 1 input angle and the 5-bar linkage has 2 input angles.
   - mode(str): positive (Convex Solution), negative (Concave Solution)

-- #### *animationfk (frequency, mode) --> Animation of forward kinematics by bar linkage*:
-  Animation plot of forward kinematics, which is a continuous loop of all possible angles.
-  - frequency(float): Resolution of angles used in plotting.
-  - mode(str): positive (Convex Solution), negative (Concave Solution)

 - #### *teach (mode) --> Animation of forward kinematics by bar linkage and the user can adjust desired input angle by sliding slide bar*
   - mode(str): positive (Convex Solution), negative (Concave Solution)